Citing scholarly sources

 • By entering a suspicious sentence or multiple sentences into a search engine (e.g., Google, Bing).

 • By using software specifically designed to detect text similarities.
 The University of Hasselt has a plagiarism detection system integrated into BlackBoard.
 However, students are not allowed to use this tool, as they are expected to follow all the tips mentioned above diligently.
 If a student still wants to have their paper checked by a plagiarism checker, there are various online tools available, such as Grammarly.
-Most of them offer limited free usage.
+Most plagiarism checkers offer limited free usage.
 Keep in mind that these tools are primarily suitable for English texts.
 If you want to check a text in another language, such as Dutch, the Scribbr plagiarism checker is an option, although it is not free.
 We emphasize that using these tools does not grant any rights.
 Consider them purely as an additional check at the end of the writing process.

 Cite, paraphrase and summarize